srajasimman/srajasimman.dev/data/about-me.md

 - 🏅 **Led the Sunbird On-Prem Setup** and won the Torch Bearer & Star Employee awards.
 - 📦 **Built a Docker Compose Boilerplate Repo** with 20+ production-ready services.
 - 🏁 **Cloud Migration** of IGOT KB from NIC to GCP in 90 days, including 3 non-prod environments.
+- 🤖 **Applied AI in DevOps use cases** such as log summarization, anomaly detection, incident triage, and knowledge retrieval.
 - 🎖️ Successfully onboarded and mentored multiple DevOps engineers across projects.

 ---